Allan-Perez/glasgow-rocketry/_posts/2020-03-22-towards-first-mission.md

 ---
-date: 2016-07-28
+date: 2020-05-22
-title: Effective upselling techniques
+title: Towards our first mission
 categories:
-  - sales
+  - missions
-  - tips
+  - technology
-author_staff_member: betty
+author_staff_member: anastasia
 ---

 Upselling is a sales technique whereby a seller induces the customer to purchase more expensive items, upgrades or other add-ons in an attempt to make a more profitable sale.
 While it usually involves marketing more profitable services or products, it can be simply exposing the customer to other options that were perhaps not considered.